NeoGeographyToolkit/StereoPipeline/docs/tools/rig_calibrator.rst

 - A known time offset among the clocks of the various sensors on the rig is modeled and can be optimized.
 (By default no offset is assumed.)
+- A preexisting mesh of the surface being imaged can be used as a constraint (rays corresponding to the same feature must intersect close to the mesh).
+Otherwise one can constrain the triangulated points to not move too far from their original values.
 - Several quality metrics are printed on output, and for each image with its optimized camera a textured mesh is created, for examination of any misalignments.

 Input data conventions